HOW TO TRAVEL MORE FOR LESS IN THE NEW YEAR - INTRO

 In 2014, my husband and I increased our ability to travel exponentially.
 We took two big road trips- one of which was a full month long.
 Then, we spent five weeks in Europe, three weeks in Jamaica, and took two trips to Hawaii.

-It probably sounds like we became independently wealthy, but I can assure you that we did not.
+It may sound like we became independently wealthy, but I can assure you that we did not.
 You may be surprised to learn a few things about our travels:

 1. We continued to work throughout all of our trips.